Paha-Zul/SimpleBestBuy/README.md

 # Simple BestBuy API for PHP

 This is a simple high-level PHP client for the [Best Buy developer API](https://developer.bestbuy.com/).
+You will need an API key from BestBuy in order to access their API.
+[More information here.](https://bestbuyapis.github.io/api-documentation/#get-a-key)

 # Table of Contents
 1. [Quickstart](#quickstart)